Grantchester church

 Rupert Brooke, lunch with a view

 Rupert Brooke is different from the other places mentioned above.
 The restaurant has a modern feel to it.
-The rooftop terrace is a great place to have lunch on a sunny day.
+The rooftop terrace is great for lunch on a sunny day.

 Red Lion, also for children